Folr/SDK-API-Documentation/sdk-api.md

 There are two important elements to the Folr API:

 1. **Applications**: Applications are used by the API to group tracked users together.
 You can create as many applications as required.
-2. **Application users**: each application consists of users whose locations are tracked.
+2. **Application users**: each application consists of app users whose locations are tracked.
 They are identified through a *username*, which must be unique per user in the application.